beckadamtheinventor/symtree/README.md

 # Symtree

-Implements a fast string:string dictionary structure.
+Implements a fast string:string dictionary structure, that can locate a value given a key in time proportional to the key string length.

 ## Usage